-d.
-Acquisition of Capricorn Orogen Pty Ltd by Augustus Copper Limited

-On 14 September 2021 Augustus Copper Limited entered into a Share Sale Agreement with Mining Investments Australia Pty Ltd (MIA), pursuant to which Augustus Copper Limited will have a conditional right to acquire 100% of the issued capital in Capricorn Orogen Pty Ltd and will progress towards a listing on the ASX.
+a.
+Acquisition of Capricorn Orogen Pty Ltd by Augustus Minerals Limited (formerly Augustus Copper Limited) On 14 September 2021 Augustus Minerals Limited ('Augustus') entered into a Share Sale Agreement with Mining Investments Australia Pty Ltd (MIA), pursuant to which Augustus had a conditional right to acquire 100% of the issued capital in Capricorn Orogen and will progress towards a listing on the ASX.
+Settlement of the Share Sale Agreement occurred in September 2022.

-Except for the above, no other matters or circumstances have arisen since the end of the financial period which significantly affected or could significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.
+Except for the above, no other matters or circumstances have arisen since the end of the financial year which significantly affected or could significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.